Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

 Stores the current position value of the carousel.
-Usefull for external control with binding.
+Usefull with binding for external controls.
+More at [External Controls](#external-controls).
 </details>

 <details>